Anacharsis: In Graeco-Roman philosophy

 Later Graeco-Roman tradition transformed Anacharsis into a legendary figure as a kind of "noble savage" who represented "Barbarian wisdom," due to which the ancient Greeks included him as one of the Seven Sages of Greece.
 Consequently, Anacharsis became a popular figure in Greek literature, and many legends arose about him, including claims that he had been a friend of Solon.

 The ancient Greek historian Ephorus of Cyme later used this image of Anacharsis to create an idealised image of the Scythians.

 Eventually, Anacharsis completely became an ideal "man of nature" or "noble savage" figure in Greek literature, as well as favourite figure of the Cynics, who ascribed to him a 3rd-century BC work titled the Letters of Anacharsis.
 Lucian wrote two works on him, Anacharsis or Athletics (Ἀνάχαρσις ἢ Περὶ Γυμνασίων) and The Scythian (Σκύθης).

 Due to the transformation of Anacharsis into a favourite character of Greek philosophers, nearly all of the ancient writings concerning him are about Greek literature, which makes the information regarding the historical Anacharsis himself difficult to assess.

 Anacharsis is mentioned in The Apology by Tertullian of Carthage, a North African Montanist Christian apologist who cited his argument against anti-intellectualism.
 He is also mentioned in another of Tertullian’s works, On the Pallium.
+He is mentioned as an inventor in Plato's Republic.